-In a best-case scenario, moles are annoying dark spots on your skin that you wish would disappear to give you a smooth, blemish-free complexion.
+n a best-case scenario, moles are annoying dark spots on your skin that you wish would disappear to give you a smooth, blemish-free complexion.
 In a worst-case scenario, moles can be cancerous and lead to serious health risks if they are not removed.
-Either way, our professional team at Advanced Dermatology Center in Wolcott, CT, is experienced at helping our patients achieve their ideal image through mole removal as well as identifying and biopsying suspicious moles to preserve your health and peace of mind.
+There are a few things that you have to consider before having a mole removal procedure.
+Our staff experienced helping our patients achieve their ideal image through mole removal as well as identifying and biopsying suspicious moles to preserve your health and peace of mind.

 What Is Mole Removal?